 - 1 teaspoon vanilla extract

 - 1 cup unbleached all-purpose flour

 - As the raspberries reduce, prepare the crust.
 Mix butter, cocoa, nibs, sugar, salt, vanilla in a medium bowl.
 Add flour and mix until blended.
-Press the dough evenly over the bottom and up the sides of a 10 or 11-inch tart pan with a removable bottom.
+Scatter the mixture over the bottom of the tart pan, breaking it up with your fingers if the clumps hold together.
+Press the dough evenly with your fingers over the bottom and up the sides of a 10 or 11-inch tart pan with a removable bottom.
 Generously prick the bottom and sides of the crust with the tines of a fork.
 Bake in the lower third of an oven preheated to 350° F until the crust feels firm to the touch, about 20 to 25 minutes.
 Cool completely.

 - To prepare the filling, combine reduced raspberry juices, butter, cream, Chambord, vanilla extract, salt, and 3 cups of the powdered sugar in the bowl of a standing electric mixer.
 With the paddle attachment, stir on low speed to combine.
 Increase mixer speed and beat until well combined.
 The filling should look thick, shiny, and slightly sticky.
 If it feels too soft and gooey, add a bit more powdered sugar.